MicrosoftDocs/architecture-center/docs/example-scenario/wvd/multi-forest-content.md

 1. Users are assigned to the app groups.
 1. AVD session hosts in the host pools join the domains CompanyA.com and CompanyB.com by using the domain controllers in Azure.
 1. Users sign in by using either the [Azure Virtual Desktop](/azure/virtual-desktop/connect-windows-7-10#install-the-windows-desktop-client) instance or a [web client](/azure/virtual-desktop/connect-web) with a User Principal Name (UPN) in the following format: user@NewCompanyA.com, user@CompanyB.com, or user@NewCompanyAB.com, depending on their configured UPN suffix.
 1. Users are presented with their respective virtual desktop or app.
-For example, users in CompanyA will be presented with a virtual desktop or app in Workspace A, host pool 1 or 2.
+For example, users in CompanyA are presented with a virtual desktop or app in Workspace A, host pool 1 or 2.
 1. FSLogix user profiles are created in Azure Files shares on the corresponding storage accounts.
 1. Group Policy Objects (GPOs) that are synced from on-premises are applied to users and AVD session hosts.